gbrlfaria/rune-breaker/README.md

 ![Evolution per epoch charts](./docs/charts.png)

-As we can see, the model had a **99.74%** accuracy in the best epoch for the validation set.
-Looking at the charts, we can also notice that the training process was quite stable.
+As we can see, the model had a **99.45%** accuracy in the best epoch for the validation set.

-## Results and Interpretations
+## Results and Observations
 Now that our model has been trained and validated, it is time to evaluate its performance using the testing set.
 In the sections below, we will show some metrics calculated for the classifier and make some considerations upon them.

 > You can access the complete results [here](./results.txt).